ostreedev/ostree/README.md

 [GNOME Continuous](https://wiki.gnome.org/Projects/GnomeContinuous) is
 where OSTree was born - as a high performance continuous delivery/testing system for GNOME.

+[GNOME OS](https://os.gnome.org/) is a testing OS that uses libostree for their host system as well as flatpak.

 [Liri OS](https://liri.io/download/silverblue/) has the option to install their distribution using ostree.